 Once you complete the BVA Orientation, you’ll be added to the ranks of active consultants and receive twice-monthly bulletins listing available projects.
 Consultants are matched on specific projects as part of a two-to-four member team.

 The pro-bono projects usually require 15-20 hours of work per month and range from two to six months long.
 The actual time commitment depends on the nature of the specific project, but all parties agree on an expected outcome and completion date at an initial project meeting.

 For more information, please contact Sarah Frye at firstname.lastname@example.org or (312) 372-1876 ext.
 102.

-Participants who complete the BVA Orientation also receive access to the BVA Portal, an online hub for finding resources, articles, and sample projects to help you as a BVA consultant.
+Once you complete the BVA Orientation, you’ll also receive access to the BVA Portal, an online hub for finding resources, articles, and sample projects to help you as a BVA consultant.
 This will be your main resource when working on a BVA project.
 This information is confidential and should not be shared with others outside of the BVA program.
 Click here to access the Portal.